 Peacekeeping proved an attractive way for Canadians to stay actively involved in foreign affairs while retaining a small military and preserving the country’s reputation of independence from the major powers.
 It was, as some pundits were fond of saying, a great way for Canada to “punch above its weight.”
 Beginning in the 1990s, however, Canada quietly began to agree to fewer and fewer peacekeeping missions, in part because the United Nations was starting to fall into lower repute due to a string of failed missions in Somalia (1992-1995), Rwanda (1993-1994), and Iraq (1991-2003), but also because the Canadian defence department was losing interest in small, open-ended troop commitments.
 Since the NATO-led war in Kosovo (1999), and especially since the 2001-2011 war in Afghanistan, Canada has become more comfortable taking sides and fighting in an openly combative role, in what some mourn as a loss of identity and others claim is just a restoration of an older foreign policy tradition.

 Canada is a rich country, and part of that wealth flows from a vast array of profitable Canadian economic relationships all over the planet.
-Home to an incredibly globalized economy, Canadians have trade agreements, corporate investments, and business partnerships with dozens of countries around the world, and Canada would be a much poorer place without them.
-High principles aside, this means a significant amount of Canadian foreign policy is devoted to preserving the global economic conditions that generate wealth for Canadians.
+Home to an incredibly globalized economy, Canada has formal free trade agreements with many countries, and Canadian individuals and businesses have substantial investments, stores, offices, warehouses, mines, factories, and other property holdings in dozens of countries around the world.
+This means a significant amount of Canadian foreign policy is devoted to preserving the global economic conditions that generate wealth for Canadians.

 Most Canadians generally understand that their government must maintain ties to some distasteful regimes and take advantage of unpleasant or exploitative business practices such as sweatshops and lax labour laws in order to provide Canadians with the standard of living they have come to expect.
-Which is not to say such facts can’t still be unsettling when they are brought up in the news.
+Which is not to say such facts can’t still be unsettling when they make the headlines.